adnantabda/Competitive-Programming/easy/README.md

 # Easy

-This folder contains a collection of easy-level competitive programming questions.
+This folder contains a collection of easy-level competitive programming questions that I solved.

 ## Folder Structure